Simple Java Mail Features

 - Authentication and OAUTH2 support

-- Asynchronous parallel batch sending and clustering
+- Asynchronous sending, simple batches and clustering

 - Handling asynchronous mailing result